 This provided an opening for a dogmatic assault by the International Monetary Fund and the World Bank calling for so-called structural adjustment at the height of the cold war.
-For the poorer countries of the south, particularly many nations in Africa, the so-called “third world debt” (the accumulated compound interest on non-existent capital which was paid to corrupt leaders) and the carrot of debt-cancellation which was used as a bargaining tool by the IMF and World Bank to enforce neoliberal structural adjustment policies in return for short-term loans, conditions which in large part could not be met without drastic reduction in government funding for schools, health care and social programmes amongst recipient countries.
+For the poorer countries of the south, particularly many nations in Africa, for the so-called “third world debt” (the accumulated compound interest on non-existent capital which was paid to corrupt leaders), the carrot of debt-cancellation was proffered – used as a fait-accomplie bargaining tool by the IMF and World Bank to enforce neoliberal structural adjustment policies in return for short-term loans, containing conditionality which enforced drastic reduction in government funding for schools, health care and social programmes amongst recipient countries.
 It resulted in poorer nations’ further dependence on the export of a narrow range of a few primary commodities, products which suffer from terms of trade which are continually being pushed downwards, ensuring a steady supply of cheap raw materials into the western marketplace.
 Further to this, the structural adjustment assault on social expenditure – including university funding – combined with an emphasis on importing expatriate intellectuals through technical assistance programmes.
 Together, the two devastated the national intelligentsias, the most competitive of whom fled to the “west” (referred to as the ‘north’ in social science discourse).

 In terms of debt peonage, by 2007 there has been some limited progress towards the long overdue cancellation of “Third World debt”.
 Up until the summer of 2005, the world’s creditor nations were still demanding (as they had been for years) that the world’s most under-developed nations spend up to 25% of their export incomes on debt payments.
 For instance, up until 1996, Mozambique has spent US$1O7 million every year servicing its so-called debt.
 In contrast, Mozambique was spending US$2 per person per year on health and US$4 on education.